top of page

 Term dates are on this page.

 Class times are 9 AM to 1 PM.
-We are completely flexible about times; if you want to arrive late or leave early, that is always fine, and you don't need to inform us.
-We have a tea break at 11, with lots of snacks.
-If you would like something more substantial, just across the car park is a large Sainbury's where you can get a sandwich and Costa coffee meal deal at a low price.
+We are completely flexible about times.
+If you want to arrive late or leave early, that is always fine, and you don't need to inform us.

 Any school day is fine to visit, although Thursdays are generally best for CPD and for new student visitors.
 Peter is in every day and Malcolm is usually in on Thursdays and Fridays.
 We really don't need any notice for teachers or for students who have visited us on previous occasions, you can just turn up.
-Information for visiting students is here.

 INFORMATION FOR VISITING TEACHERS

 All qualified teachers are always welcome to visit our classes on any training day, without notice, and are always free to arrive and depart at the time of their choosing.
 This is normal for our school, you don't need to ask!
+You can be assured of a warm welcome, turns (if you want them) and tea and snacks, and are free to do as much or as little teaching as you like.

 Visiting newer teachers have two choices: